 Waterfalls near Terni in southern Umbria with a total height of 165 metres.
 The Cascata delle Marmore were created by the Romans when they diverted the Velino River over a cliff into the River Nera.
 Today, the water is diverted to a hydroelectric plant much of the time so check the official website for visiting times.

 For family rafting head towards the Rafting Centre on the road to Norcia in southern Umbria.
 For wilder, white water rafting contact the rafting centre at the Cascata delle Marmore (over 18’s only).
 Discover more about Rafting in Umbria

 Monte Tezio, Etruscan Tomb or Leaning Tower Walk

 Monte Tezio is a fairly short walk with amazing views and the remains of an ice storage facility at the top.
-Alternatively, the short Etruscan Tomb Walk or the Leaning Tower of Vernazzano are relatively easy and have interesting focal points to keep children interested.
+Alternatively, the Short Etruscan Tomb Walk or the Leaning Tower of Vernazzano are relatively easy and have interesting focal points to keep children interested.
 All walks are in my book, Circular Walks On The Tuscany Umbria Border, available for the Kindle.

 Train Ride to Sansepolcro

 From many of our villas in the Niccone Valley it’s easy to get to the train stations at Niccone or Umbertide.
 From here you can go on the small, slow local train on a private railway to Perugia or head north to Citta di Castello and the end of the line at Sansepolcro.

 I’ve never been here but friends recommend this indoor activity centre, useful to keep in mind if there is bad weather..
 Has soft play, climbing wall, etc.

 An outdoor activity park near Spoleto, I’ve not been but it has obstacle courses involving zip lines and rope bridges at different levels of difficulty as well as a water slide with inflatable tubes.
 Segway hire also available.